thebases/base_mdm_server/README.md

  - Collection of application logs in the web panel
  - Centralized configuration of corporate applications

-The *Enterprise edition* of the platform has more features:

- - Restriction of mobile user functions ("kid's shell" for corporate users)
- - Disable to change the mobile device settings
- - Kiosk mode (COSU, single-task mode)
- - Sending images from mobile device to server
- - Cloud-based or self-hosted server setup
- - Premium support of enterprise users
- - Custom plugin development services

-The enterprise edition may be ordered on the [project website](https://h-mdm.com).

 ## Quick start

 Base MDM control panel is cross-platform (it is written in Java and uses Tomcat web server).
 However the best OS for the deployment of Base MDM control panel is Ubuntu Linux.